In an ideal scenario, refinancing your student loans can help you secure a lower interest rate, reduce your monthly loan payments or both.

 - You have private student loans.
 Only private lenders will refinance your student loans.
 Private lenders tend to have less generous terms than federal student loans, but if you already have private loans, there’s far less risk in refinancing.

 - You’re OK with giving up federal borrower protections and programs.
-When you refinance a federal student loan, it becomes a private loan and you lose all eligibility for federal forbearance, loan forgiveness, income-based repayment and financial-hardship programs.
+When you refinance a federal student loan, it becomes a private loan and you lose all eligibility for federal forbearance, loan forgiveness, income-based repayment (aka income-driven repayment plans) and financial-hardship programs.
 Once you refinance, there’s no going back.

-Also weigh these pros and cons before you refi your student loans.
+Also weigh these pros and cons before you refi your existing loans.

 - You can take advantage of market fluctuations to lower the interest rate on your loans.